 Really nice series of photos!
 Have a wonderful and birdy new year.

 Great shots.
-Your window must be really clean – the few times I’ve taken a picture through the window, you could…tell.
+Your window must be really clean – the few times I’ve taken a picture through the window, you could…tell. 🙂 Love that you captured the nuthatch on the tree with the woodpecker.

 Can’t say I’ve ever seen anything like this either but our sightings of Red Bellies are fairly uncommon.
 Apparently they aren’t as docile as the Downy Woodpeckers of which we see so often.